 Okay, so, no all your sweets don’t have to include avocado, but honestly, you don’t even taste it!
 If you are here and you don’t like avocado (it’s okay) this can be a great way to fit them in without even knowing.
 I have the best, simple recipe, I’m talking five ingredients, for avocado chocolate pudding in my book, The Feel-Good Pregnancy Cookbook.

-It’s decadent and comes with a nutrient punch.
+It’s decadent and comes with a nutrient punch and all you need is a food processor or blender.
 It shouldn’t cause you post-dinner heartburn either.
 This is a nut-free, gluten-free, soy-free recipe, but does include dairy.

 Homemade Banana and Chocolate Ice Cream

 Everybody loves ice cream, right?
 Well, the fantastic news is that you can now make it at home with only two ingredients!
 Regular store-bought ice cream is fine to eat sometimes, but it’s nice to make something you are in control of for nutrition and food safety purposes.

 For this homemade banana and chocolate ice cream, you’ll just need frozen bananas and cocoa powder.
 Bananas are a great source of potassium and vitamin B6.
 Cocoa will bring that yummy chocolate flavor and is safe to use while pregnant.
 To make the ice cream, mix 4 frozen bananas and 2 tablespoons of unsweetened cocoa powder in a blender.
 You can also add vanilla extract if you like.
 The texture should be smooth and the flavor delicious!
 Put it in a freezer-friendly container and enjoy it all week.